 The social network that celebrates Latin food

-Looking through one of my many cookbooks one day I stumbled upon some great shrimp recipes.
+Looking through one of my many cookbooks one day, I stumbled upon some great shrimp recipes.
 I have always been attracted to fusion cooking, that is fusing two cultures of food into one dish.
-The flavors of soy sauce and chiles are a great match for the shrimp stuffed peppers.
-I will admit that this recipe requires a few steps, but is so worth it in the end!
+The flavors of soy sauce and chiles are a great match for the shrimp-stuffed peppers.
+I will admit that this recipe requires a few steps, but it is so worth it in the end!
 This was my husband's request for his birthday dinner, after all, it was his birthday.

 14 jalapeno peppers or assorted sweet and hot peppers